 You could also try complementary activities as a form of cross training.
 If you love running or cycling, for example, yoga or Pilates are great for increasing core strength and flexibility, which can improve your performance.

 Spring is the ideal time to sign up for a fitness challenge that takes place in early summer.
 It could be an obstacle course race, a mountain trek, a cycling sportif or a sprint triathlon.

 Raising money for a charity close to your heart will keep you committed to training, and the achievement of completing the challenge should keep you motivated for months after.

 Update your fitness kit

-Just as you’d update your normal wardrobe at the start of a new season, why not reinvigorate your fitness gear for spring?
+Just as you’d update your normal wardrobe at the start of a new season, why not reinvigorate your fitness gear?
 Chuck out anything old, see-through, or slightly smelly, and treat yourself to something new.

 It should make you feel good and give you the perfect excuse to get fighting fit by summer!

 This article has been adapted from longer features appearing in Healthy, the Holland & Barrett magazine.
 Advice is for information only and should not replace medical care.
 Please check with your GP before trying any remedies.